 In general, all of your case information should be confidential.
 The judge can only share records with someone who is not a party to your case if it is in your best interest to do so.
 If your judge wants to share any of your case information, he/she must hold a hearing and notify you and your attorney so you can be heard.
 Welfare and Institutions Code § 349

 When your case is dismissed, the judge must ensure that you know how and where to get your records.
 Your case file includes information regarding why you were removed from your parents, what happened to you, and the actions of the court over the years.
 You can ask the court to seal your record when you turn 18 (or five years after your last juvenile court case has ended, whichever comes first).
 However, if you committed a felony, serious misdemeanor, or certain vehicle violations when you were 14 years of age or older, it is up to the court’s discretion whether to grant or deny your request to seal your records.

-If you do not like a judge’s decision, there are ways you can ask the court, county agency, or social worker to change it.
-You or your attorney will have to fill out a form called “Request to Change Court Order (Form JV-180)“.
+If a judge made a decision in your case and something has changed in your life that makes that decision no longer in your best interests, you or your attorney can fill out a form called “Request to Change Court Order (Form JV-180)“.
 For information about the JV-180 and instructions on how to fill it out please click here.
 The JV-180 form is supposed to explain to the judge that circumstances in your life have changed and that you need the judge to make new decisions that will make your life better.
 You or your attorney must then take or mail copies of the completed form to the court clerk’s office.
 If you are having a problem with your attorney about filing a JV-180, please call Advokids.